catkutay/HIT226slides/week8/index.md

 <!-- .slide: data-background-image="../images/bg-mouse.jpg" -->
 ### Code Challenge
-Working with your table, can you make a drag and drop?
+Working with your team, can you make a drag and drop?

 ```js
 /**